Learn More and ApplySport, Fitness and Recreation Leadership (MS) Online

 Course Title Quarter Hours

-PE 442ON-CAMPUS SEMINAR2
+KNES 442ON-CAMPUS SEMINAR2

-PE 490ON-CAMPUS SEMINAR2
+KNES 490ON-CAMPUS SEMINAR2

 Capstone Research Project: 6 credit hours required

 Students will be required to complete an individualized capstone project upon completion of coursework.
 Each project will be specific to their respective career choices and will be developed during the second year of the program.
 The first required step in the process is completion of a literature review related to the topic of the anticipated project.
-This PE 455 is a pass /fail course and may be completed anytime from summer II through winter quarter of the second-year.
-Next, an intense focus on the research project occurs during PE 555, taken in spring quarter of the second year.
-Projects will be presented during the final summer seminar, PE 490PE 500 is the final requirement of the program during summer II of the second summer, and allows students to submit their final capstone project after feedback received after their presentation.
+This KNES 455 is a pass /fail course and may be completed anytime from summer II through winter quarter of the second-year.
+Next, an intense focus on the research project occurs during KNES 555, taken in spring quarter of the second year.
+Projects will be presented during the final summer seminar, KNES 490KNES 500 is the final requirement of the program during summer II of the second summer, and allows students to submit their final capstone project after feedback received after their presentation.
 Students will be assigned a faculty mentor to help guide them with their research and ideas at the end of the first summer seminar.

 Course Title Quarter Hours

-PE 455LITERATURE REVIEW FOR CAPSTONE PROJECT0
+KNES 455LITERATURE REVIEW FOR CAPSTONE PROJECT0

-PE 555RESEARCH IN SPORT, FITNESS AND RECREATION4
+KNES 555RESEARCH IN SPORT, FITNESS AND RECREATION4

-PE 500CAPSTONE IN SPORT, FITNESS AND RECREATION LEADERSHIP2
+KNES 500CAPSTONE IN SPORT, FITNESS AND RECREATION LEADERSHIP2

 Academic Standards